Thiru.Manickam

-Thiru.Manickam is a 2024 Indian Tamil-language drama film written and directed by Nandha Periyasamy starring Samuthirakani in the titular role, alongside Ananya, Bharathiraja, Nassar, Thambi Ramaiah, Karunakaran and Ilavarasu in supporting roles.
+Thiru.Manickam is a 2024 Indian Tamil-language drama film written and directed by Nandha Periyasamy, starring Samuthirakani in the titular role, alongside Ananya, Bharathiraja, Nassar, Thambi Ramaiah, Karunakaran and Ilavarasu in supporting roles.
 The film is produced by GP Ravi Kumar, Chinta Gopala Krishna Reddy and Raja Senthil under GPRK Cinemas banner.
-The technical crew consists of M. Sukumar as the cinematographer and Vishal Chandrasekhar scoring the music and Guna handling the editing.
+M. Sukumar was the cinematographer, Vishal Chandrasekhar scored the music and Guna handled the editing.

 Thiru.Manickam released in theatres on 27 December 2024.

 Plot

 Manickam is a righteous man who runs a lottery shop at the Kumily bus stand, supporting his family consisting of his wife, Sumathi, and two daughters.
-To supplement their family income Sumathi prepares parcel meals for estate workers.
+To supplement the family's income Sumathi prepares parcel meals for estate workers.
 Their younger daughter, Vaanathi, struggles with a speech stammering problem.
 Sumathi had borrowed ₹6 lakhs from SI Rajendran, and Manickam must soon vacate his rented shop due to upcoming construction.
-Sumathi gives her only gold chain to Manickam to secure a new premise.
+Sumathi gives her only gold chain to Manickam to secure a new premises.

 An impoverished elderly man, whose pregnant daughter, Valli was abandoned by her husband over dowry issues, visits Manickam's shop.
 He selects lottery tickets but realizes he's lost his ₹500 note.
 Manickam agrees to keep the tickets aside until the elderly man returns to pay.
 One of the tickets selected by him wins a staggering ₹1.5 crore.
 Despite Sumathi's resistance citing the unpaid debt and her brother Chandru's attempted intervention, Manickam resolutely boards a bus to Idukki to hand over the ticket to the elderly man.
 En route, he meets Gurumoorthy, an NRI who questions the practicality of Manickam's quest, given the uncertainty of finding the elderly man.
 Sumathi's uncle attempts to persuade Manickam to return with the lottery tickets, citing his family's dire situation.
 However, Manickam remains resolute.
 They enlist the help of Church Father Samuel, whom Manickam respects, to convince him to return.
 Nevertheless, Manickam refuses to budge.

 Father Samuel contacts Joseph, a cybercrime policeman, to track Manickam's location and intervene.
 Joseph agrees to help for a bribe of ₹2 lakhs.
 Meanwhile, Rajendran learns about the lottery ticket issue and seeks to exploit the situation for personal gain.
 He attempts to contact the bus driver Narayanan to intercept Manickam but fails.
 Undeterred, Rajendran sets off in his jeep to chase the bus.
 The KSRTC bus stops at a rest stop, where Sumathi emotionally blackmails Manickam.
 Meanwhile, Manickam's bag is stolen, but after a struggle, he retrieves the ticket from a sewage drain.
 Manickam firmly informs Sumathi that the lottery money doesn't belong to him.
 Manickam now boards another private bus.
 SI Rajendran contacts his colleague SI Kesavan in Senganur, instructing him to arrest Manickam on false charges of stealing ₹1.5 crores.
 Kesavan enlists Constable Esakki's help, claiming Manickam possesses 20 kg of cannabis.